eric070021/TFHE-GPU/README.md

 ### GPU Setup
 Make sure to call this api after generating bootstrapping key.
 - **Input**:
-  - Number of GPUs to use (default using all available GPUs)
+  - numGPUs: Number of GPUs to use (default using all available GPUs)
 ```cpp
 cc.GPUSetup(int numGPUs);
 ```